Man Utd NY float could free up cash for players

 That success has allowed the club to sell its brand around the world.
 It has commercial partners in 72 countries, working with companies including U.S. sportswear company Nike, shirt sponsor Aon, Turkish Airlines and Singha beer.

-"Given the recent auction of the Premier League TV rights and the related windfall it has provided, it would seem to be good timing by the Glazers to encourage investors that the only way is up in terms of share price," he added.

-The 20-team Premier League has negotiated a 70 percent rise in its next domestic television deal, sealing a three-year agreement worth more than 3 billion pounds.

-United lost their league crown to City in May, a club bankrolled by Sheikh Mansour Bin Zayed Al Nahyan of Abu Dhabi.
-They also made an early exit from the European Champions' League, denting earnings in a first trophyless season since 2005.
+However, United lost their league crown to City in May, a club bankrolled by Sheikh Mansour Bin Zayed Al Nahyan of Abu Dhabi.
+It also made an early exit from the European Champions' League, putting a dent in their earnings in the first trophyless season since 2005.

 Fans are hoping the flotation will help the club get back to its previous dominant form.